MartinT86/MartinT86.github.io/_posts/PUB_2016-11-29-the-nature-of-software-development.md

 I find planning a very interesting topic in agile development.

 Large detailed plans seem to make people feel comfortable and think that they are reducing risk.
 However, this rarely seems to be the case.
-Goals and measures of value are important and knowing the current direction to those goals are
+Goals and measures of value are important and knowing the current direction to those goals are important.
+But a detailed long term is rarely going to be helpful, unless you can see the future.
+It can also be damaging to the success of a project.
+It may stop you feeling like you have the flexibility to change direction.

 ## Whip the ponies harder

+There is an interesting chapter in the book dealing with the dangers of just putting more pressure on the team to get more out of them.
+This is extremely unlikely to work very well.
+Due to the extra pressure, mistakes will be made, best practices will slip and defects will be introduced in to the system.
+As previously mentioned, overall this will make the project take longer.

+Jeffries goes on to say that analysing and removing any sources of delay for the team is likely to have a much larger impact.
+The same goes for helping the team to improve.
+This could be through training or helping them analyse how they are working for example.

+I would have to say I whole heartedly agree with this point.
+Maybe I've just been very lucky in my career to have only met hard working developers but I have never worked with someone who I thought "if they worked harder this would go a lot faster".
+Training and working to help resolve the team's issues has always been a much better way to help increase the flow of work.

+## A very helpful book

+I really enjoyed this book.
+It's reminded me to take a step back everynow and again, slow down and think "am I doing this the best way?" when it comes to agile development.

+It's so easy to say "yes I know how you should work in an agile manner", but it's also very easy to get bogged down in processes and "agile" methods.

+The Nature of Software Development has made me think more about why we work in a an agile way in the first place, that must be a good thing.